Harshitha2101/StudySphere/README.md

 ### Smart Student Dashboard UI

-StudySphere is a modern and responsive student dashboard designed to simplify academic management through an elegant and interactive interface.
+StudySphere is a modern and responsive student dashboard interface developed to simplify academic management and improve student productivity.
+The project provides an organized platform where students can monitor attendance, access daily timetables, check examination schedules, and stay updated with important announcements through a clean and interactive user interface.

 <br>